TITLE 56: LABOR AND EMPLOYMENT

 2) All jump rigging, harnesses, lowering/braking systems and safety gear shall be of a load rating at least equal to the standard stated in the regulation.

-3) Hardware subject to abnormal loadings, being impacted against hard surfaces or having surface damage, shall be replaced.
+3) Hardware that has been subject to abnormal loadings, impact against hard surfaces, or surface damage shall be replaced.

 4) Ropes subject to abnormal shock load shall be replaced.